Danielson (band): History

 Danielson signed to Secretly Canadian Records in 2001 and released Fetch the Compass Kids, which was recorded by Steve Albini.
 Smith then released a solo record in 2004 (Brother Is to Son) as Brother Danielson.
 It was followed in May 2006 by the ambitious Ships, which featured contributions from a total of 20 musicians, including Deerhoof, Sufjan Stevens, Why?, Serena Maneesh, and Half-handed Cloud.

 The band was chosen by Matt Groening to perform at the edition of the All Tomorrow's Parties festival he curated in May 2010 in Minehead, England.

 In 2011, Smith released Best of Gloucester County, the first Danielson album released solely through his Sounds Familyre Records label.

 In June 2014, Danielson and Jad Fair (of Half Japanese) released a collaborative album "Solid Gold Heart".
 The album came about as part of Jad Fair's Artist In Residence project with Indianapolis label Joyful Noise Recordings.

 Daniel Smith has cited his musical influences as including "T.Rex, Rapeman, B.A.L.L., Syd Barrett, Bob Dylan, Bongwater, My Bloody Valentine, Beat Happening, Cypress Hill, Ween, Donovan, Sonic Youth, Royal Trux, Beatles, Half Japanese, A Tribe Called Quest, [David] Bowie, Can, Pixies, Minutemen, James Brown, Tom Waits, Daniel Johnston, Brian Eno, Larry Norman, Captain Beefheart and more."

-In addition to Danielson's music, Smith has recorded and produced albums by Sufjan Stevens, The Welcome Wagon, The Chairman Dances, Half-handed Cloud and others.
+In addition to Danielson's music, Smith has recorded and produced albums by Sufjan Stevens, mewithoutYou, The Welcome Wagon, The Chairman Dances, Half-handed Cloud and others.